SPACE Pilot

 Who is not eligible?

-Children considered too medically unwell for Link Worker referral to be appropriate (e.g. in PICU)
+Children considered too medically unwell for a referral to be appropriate (e.g. in paediatric intensive care)

 Currently going through active social services investigation e.g. Section 47

-Children who are receiving similar support from a different organisation, e.g. The Teenage Cancer Trust.
+Children who are receiving similar support from a different organisation, e.g. Teenage Cancer Trust.

-If you would like to learn more about the project or refer a patient, please email nuth.spacepilot@nhs.net.
+To learn more about the project or refer a patient, email nuth.spacepilot@nhs.net.

-This set of videos tell some of the stories from the professionals and clients we have worked with.
+These videos tell some of the stories from the professionals and clients we have worked with so far.

-This video explains the project from the perspective of some of the professionals that have been involved.
+Hear from some of the professionals that have been involved.

-This video explains the project from the perspective of one of the families that we've helped.
+Gain the perspective of one of the families supported by the project.

-This video explains the project from the perspective of one of the voluntary sector organisations that we've worked with.
+Understand the experience of one of the voluntary sector organisations we've worked with.

-The first phase of the pilot was completed in February 2024.
-Phase 2 is now underway, and will run to March 2025.
+The first phase of the pilot was completed in February 2024, and the second phase in March 2025.
+Phase 3 is now underway and will run until August 2027.

-Project monitoring and evaluation was undertaken throughout phase one of the project, to help us better understand the impact we were having.
+Project monitoring and evaluation was undertaken throughout phase one of the project, to help us better understand the impact of the intervention

 49 families supported, 137 individuals supported, 194 goals with action plans, 1243 contacts